aguilaair/PythonAppSkeleton/README.md

 # PythonAppSkeleton
-This is a basic app demonstration how to have a python program that updates
+This is a basic app demonstration how to have a python program that installs itself and updates.